Albert Haynesworth: 2005 season

+2006 season

 Stomping incident

 On October 1, 2006, in the third quarter of a game against the Dallas Cowboys, Cowboys running back Julius Jones scored on a rushing play.
 During the play, Cowboys center Andre Gurode fell to the ground, and his helmet was removed by Haynesworth, who then attempted to stomp on Gurode's head, but missed.
 A second stomp opened a severe wound on Gurode's forehead, narrowly missing his right eye.

 Referee Jerome Boger assessed Haynesworth a 15-yard unsportsmanlike conduct penalty, to which Haynesworth protested by taking off his helmet and throwing it into the turf; Haynesworth was then assessed an additional 15-yard penalty and ejected.

 Gurode later received 30 stitches just above and below his right eye.
 After the game, Titans head coach Jeff Fisher apologized on behalf of the Titans organization to Cowboys head coach Bill Parcells.
 After the game, Haynesworth apologized, saying "What I did out there was disgusting.
 It doesn't matter what the league does to me.
 The way I feel right now, you just can't describe it."
 Gurode later said that he would not seek criminal charges against Haynesworth.
 He continued to experience headaches and blurred vision for several days following the incident.

 Video evidence of the play shows Haynesworth bend down towards Gurode prior to his helmet being off and prior to the stomps.
 Because the view is partially blocked by other players it is unclear whether Haynesworth manually removes the helmet.
 Therefore, most media outlets reported simply that Gurode's helmet was off.
 However, hometown columnist Mickey Spagnola of DallasCowboys.com argued that Haynesworth pulled off Gurode's helmet.